Erasmus+ 60

-“Erasmus+60” is a highly innovative project focusing on a particular age group that has not been sufficiently considered in the development of HEI activities and framework programmes like Erasmus+: European citizens aged 60 and above.
+“Erasmus+60” was a highly innovative project focusing on a particular age group that had not been sufficiently considered in the development of HEI activities and framework programmes like Erasmus+: European citizens aged 60 and above.

 Funding: Erasmus+ Key Action 2 – Cooperation partnerships in Higher Education